Sound Affects Matter All Around Us

 Dr Hans Jenny, a Swiss medical doctor and scientist, realised the importance of vibration and sound and spent most of his time studying them.
 His studies and fascinating experiments into the phenomena of waves (which he called cymatics, from the Greek kyma, meaning “wave”) provided fascinating images of how sound influences matter.

 In the ‘60s, Dr Jenny would place sand, fluid and fine powders on metal plates.
 He would then apply vibration to the plate using a particular frequency generator and a speaker.
-His experiments produced the most unique and beautiful patterns unique to each vibration.
+His experiments produced the unique and beautiful patterns unique to each vibration.
 These patterns would remain intact until the sound was stopped, which would bring about their collapse.
 See images (below)

 For many, these experiments proved that sound could affect and alter the form, those different frequencies produce different results, and that sound creates and maintains structure.